portworx/px-docs/scheduler/kubernetes/snaps-cloud.md

 ---
 layout: page
 title: "Create and use cloud snapshots"
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, snapshots, stork, clones
+keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, snapshots, stork, clones, cloud, cloudsnap
 sidebar: home_sidebar
 meta-description: "Learn to take a cloud snapshot of a volume from a Kubernetes persistent volume claim (PVC) and use that snapshot as the volume for a new pod.
 Try today!"
 ---